TinaVea/GD_Revisions_App/README.md

 <h2>Step 6: View the Generated HTML Page</h2>

-- After you've authorized the app, the HTML page will be generated and displayed in your browser.
+- After you've authorized the app, the HTML page will be generated and displayed in your browser at http://localhost:5000/.
 - You will see a summary of the folder structure and revisions of the files in your Google Drive.